 He is just coming into land.
 Look at his feet they are the killing tools of a bird of prey.
 It’s not the beak you have to worry about it’s the feet.
 It’s one of those moments again.
 You can see the feathers at the end of the wings as he takes all the speed out of his flight ready to land.

 The United States National Emblem and a stunning bird.
-I have taken thousands of pictures of wild life and if there was one animal I never get board of taking pictures of it’s the Bald Eagle.
+I have taken thousands of pictures of wild life and if there was one animal I never get bored of taking pictures of it’s the Bald Eagle.
 He is saying look at me, I’m the Daddy!

 Talking of Daddy’s I am one.
 This is a picture of my little boy.
 “In black and white again” I hear you say.
 Hang on there is some blue in there.
 He does have blue eyes in real life too.
 This picture takes me away from wildlife and into portrait photography.
 I think he gets a bit fed up with me taking his picture sometimes but he is learning to pose a bit now.
 Not bad for a 21 month old.